Can You Get An Induction Hob With Knobs? – Options Explored

 What Is A Full Surface Induction Hob?
 (And Should You Get One?)

-Why Would You Want An Induction Hob With Knobs?
+Advantages Of An Induction Hob With Knobs

 - Easier to Control: While some induction hobs come with touch controls, others come with knobs that can make it easier to adjust the heat settings.
 Knobs provide more tactile feedback than touch controls, allowing for more precise and consistent temperature adjustments.